wordofwarning/wordofwarning.org/hab/emergency/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Emergency / StopGap" # the name of the artist or company
-show: "<br>&nbsp;&nbsp;Days + nights out for the curious." # the name of the artist or company
+show: "Days + nights out for the curious." # the name of the artist or company
-show_size: 3
+show_size: 5
 header_image: "header_emergencybw.jpg"
-season: "hÅb's Emergency / StopGap"
+season: "Emergency by hÅb"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values